-In the U.S., for the three and six months ended June 30, 2016, the volume increase was driven by several pharmaceutical products, primarily Trulicity®, Erbitux®, and Humalog.

-Outside the U.S., for the three and six months ended June 30, 2016, the volume increase was driven by several pharmaceutical products, primarily Cyramza®, Trulicity, and Humalog, partially offset by the loss of exclusivity for Cymbalta in Europe.
+Outside the U.S., for the three months ended September 30, 2016, the volume decrease was primarily related to the losses of exclusivity for Cymbalta in Europe and Canada, Zyprexa in Japan, and Alimta in several countries which more than offset increased volume for several other recently launched pharmaceutical products, including Trulicity and Cyramza®.
+For the nine months ended September 30, 2016, the volume increase was driven by sales of several pharmaceutical products, primarily Cyramza and Trulicity, partially offset by the loss of exclusivity for Cymbalta in Europe and Canada.